Obesity Consultation

-Body mass index (BMI) tells you if your weight matches your height.
+The body mass index, or BMI for short, shows you whether your weight matches your height.
 Use our free BMI calculator to quickly find out whether your weight is within the normal range or whether you are too heavy or too light.
 Depending on the outcome, this may have an impact on your health.

 BMI is calculated using a mathematical formula.
 Take the weight in kilograms and divide it by the height in meters squared.

-Depending on the result of the BMI calculator, you belong to one of these six groups:
+Depending on the result of the BMI calculator, you belong to one of these six groups according to the BMI table:

-Every person has an individual physique, which the BMI does not take into account.
+Every person has an individual body composition that the BMI does not take into account.
 However, the proportion of muscle and fat tissue plays a role in estimating weight, as do age and gender.
 It is best to consult a professional after an initial assessment of your weight with the BMI calculator.

 If your body weight is outside the normal weight range (underweight or overweight), you should seek advice from a specialist at least once.
 This way you can see if you should take measures to change your weight.